shrushtikasab/Netflix-Homepg/README.md

 # Netflix-Homepg

+Task : Homepage of Netflix:
-Netflix Home Page made using HTML and CSS
+A simple website having similar homepage that of Netflix using using HTML and
+CSS.

+IDE : VS CODE

+Language : HTML CSS